What To Do When Panic Attacks Happen In Public

 Chronic or frequent panic attacks can point to a panic disorder.
 The main symptom of panic disorder is having frequent, uncontrollable panic attacks.

-Other symptoms could include:
+Other symptoms of a panic attack could include:

 • Feelings of impending danger